AlexSkrypnyk/shellvar/tests/phpunit/Fixtures/expected/MarkdownBlocksFormatterFunctionalTest.8.md

 ### `VAR2`

-Description from bash without a leading space that goes on<br />multiple lines.<br />@docs-skip
+Description from bash without a leading space that goes on<br/>multiple lines.<br/>@docs-skip

 Default value: `val2`